Free Account Planning & Management Template [2024]

 Clear Framework for Tracking and Measurement

-By adopting such a sales account planning template, organisations can ensure that their key account planning and management processes are efficient, effective, and aligned with client needs.
+By adopting such a sales account planning template, organisations can ensure that their key sales account planning and management processes are efficient, effective, and aligned with client needs.

 How to Create an Account Planning Template?